Legal

 9. Continuous Improvement

 The Program follows the ISO/IEC 27001 plan-do-check-act cycle.
-Inputs to improvement include: incident post-mortems, KRI trends, audit findings (internal and external), supervisory-authority guidance, regulatory developments, customer feedback, and lessons-learned from DR drills and pentest engagements.
+Inputs to improvement include: incident post-mortems, KRI trends, audit findings (internal and external), supervisory-authority guidance, regulatory developments, customer feedback, and lessons-learned from DR drills and any independent security testing commissioned.
 Material changes to the Program are communicated to customers via email and a dashboard banner, and are reflected in this document.

 10. Demonstrating Compliance to Customers